 As a parent, I will monitor my child's use of technology and/or use of social media responsibly.

 Please provide your child's cell phone number below if his/her cell phone will be brought to school.

 Child's cell phone number:

-Form due July 1, 2018.

 Student Name: Parent / Legal Guardian Name:

 Student Signature: Parent / Legal Guardian Signature: